 A Ground Source Heat Pump system works by gathering natural heat from the ground and pumping fluid through it.
 The heat pump then magnifies the temperature, and the heat generated can be used to provide heating, and can even heat the water in your home.

 Still don’t understand what they do?
 A good way to understand these pumps is to liken their role to that of a boiler in a central heating system.
 The main difference is that instead of burning fuel to generate heat, Ground Source Heat Pumps make use of ambient heat from the ground.
-Amazing but true!
+Amazing but true. they also recently installed a new heating system and chose some stunning designer radiators from a great store in the UK and they just look wonderful so definitely check those out.

 The mechanism behind Ground Source Heat Pumps

-A Ground Source Heat Pump is made up of a ground loop (made up of a condenser, compressor and an evaporator) and a mixture of water and anti-freeze.
+A Ground Source Heat Pump is made up of a ground loop, which is made up of a condenser, an evaporator and a compressor that one can get from quincy compressor distributors, and a mixture of water and anti-freeze.
 The mixture is pumped round the loop, absorbing the naturally occurring heat in the ground as it travels.
 The heat collected is then increased, and transferred to your domestic heating system.

 A typical Ground Source Heat Pump will increase the temperature taken from the ground between 1 and 4 times.
 This means that a ground temperature of 11°C will be converted to between 17 and 42°C for use in your underfloor heating system, hot water system, or through your radiators.